What is Broad-Spectrum CBD?

 Cannabinoids and terpenes can be extracted in many different ways including steam distillation, lipid extraction, carbon dioxide extraction, and solvent extraction.

 Broad-spectrum is preferred by many in the community that are looking for a full experience while avoiding any potential THC consumption.
 Even though these products do not contain more than trace amounts of THC, there is still the option to enjoy the “entourage effect.”
 This allows the elements to fully work together rather than a single cannabinoid.
-This is likely increase the beneficial health effects that one may experience.
+This is likely to increase the beneficial health effects that one may experience.

 All forms of CBD can take effect in the body by processing through our endocannabinoid system.
 Taking CBD triggers your natural endocannabinoid system (ECS) through two types of receptors, CB1 and CB2.
 It signals your body’s organs and various systems to restore themselves into balance.
 In this way, it reduces the “over-reaction” of your body which is causing it to trigger pain and inflammation.

 While there’s still a great deal of research to uncover to confirm the positive effects of broad-spectrum CBD, research suggests that it can help for several reasons.
-Some say it can be helpful as an an anti-inflammatory, anti-seizure solution, anti-anxiety, for improved sleep, and more.
+Some say it can be helpful as an anti-inflammatory, anti-seizure solution, anti-anxiety, for improved sleep, and more.
 Many may prefer broad-spectrum CBD because they can enjoy a full-bodied experience that may be specifically tailored to their needs.
-However, they don’t have to worry if you will pass or fail on a drug test.
+However, they don't have to worry if you will pass or fail a drug test.

 Broad-spectrum CBD products are incredibly popular in all forms.
 These are very commonly known in the form of an oil or tincture.
 See some of our broad-spectrum CBD products that we carry at The Green Dragon CBD.
 We only carry products from trusted, high-quality brands.
 Some of our trusted brands include Lazarus Naturals, CBDFX, KoiCBD, and more.